diamonds / wild tales + lost trails

 Local Guide (Itambé)

 On expeditions as in life, you should always seek to surround yourself with resilient, kind-hearted souls who have done it themselves and want to see you succeed.
 This is especially true when summiting foreign peaks, and when said souls have the kind of legs capable of powering up & down said peak 1,000+ times per year for two decades.
 Hailing from a family of Itambé guardians, and now a full-time ranger in the State Park himself, it’s fair to say that Genésio knows Itambé better than anyone on earth.
-It will be an absolute privilege to walk alongside him on Day 6.
+Should your Journey pass in the vicinity of the mountain, it will be a privilege to walk alongside him.

 • Santo